mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 **Katagiri**: No. The pain you believe exists is sort of dregs you can pick up.

 For instance, I always tell you that talking like this, and doing zazen like the posture for full lotus and half lotus for two hours, I don’t feel pain.
 The pain exists here; but I don’t feel pain. *Now* I feel pain, because I’m paying attention to it.
 So, the pain *is* here; it exists.
-But pain doesn’t exist.
-When I just be here, pain completely becomes one with me.
+But pain doesn’t exist when I just be here; pain completely becomes one with me.
 So, no pain.
-But if you say, “that’s pain”, it is already some dregs that you can see *after* the experience of pain – after real pain, or before pain.
+If you say, “that’s pain”, it is already some dregs that you can see *after* the experience of pain – *after* real pain, or before pain.

 *[Tape change.]*

 ##### 1:34:28

 **Question**: [Roshi](glossary#roshi)?
-When [Dogen](glossary#dogen) says, “From the beginning, [dullness](glossary#dullness) and [distraction](glossary#distraction) are [struck aside],” what does he mean, “From the beginning”?
+When [Dogen](glossary#dogen) says, “From the beginning, [dullness](glossary#dullness) and [distraction](glossary#distraction) are going,” what does he mean, “From the beginning”?

 **Katagiri**: Simultaneously.